Tag: cloudlinux

 Update on Feb 5, 2026: Added details about partial PHP-FPM support.

-We are announcing the beta release of Per-Site CageFS Isolation, a new feature designed to enhance security within multi-site accounts.
+We are announcing the beta release of Per-Site CageFS Isolates, a new feature designed to enhance security within multi-site accounts.
 Available at no additional cost to existing CloudLinux customers, this release marks the first phase of our comprehensive CloudLinux Isolates project.

 Join the 1st edition of our CloudLinux Product Pulse Webinar